Tech-Sec/Quadratic-Equation-Solver/README.md

 # Quadratic-Equation-Solver
-Thsi soves quadratic equations using quadratic formula
+This script solves quadratic equations using *quadratic formula*